tinyvision-ai-inc/tinyclunx33_public/Docs/appnote_mipi_to_uvc_core.md

 **Notes:**
 - All regions support 32-bit word access only (byte-level access not implemented)
 - Lower 2 bits of Wishbone address are ignored
+- You must use the `nocache` attribute for these memory regions to avoid the common mistake of caching data meant for IO
 - CSR regions provide stream-specific configuration and status
 - USB Manager regions handle USB enumeration and UVC descriptor management
 - The `wb_csr` block provides an `LMMI` interface to communicate with various Lattice cores such as the MIPI Rx DPHY.
 This is mapped in the `wb_csr` block at an offset of `0x400`.
 For example, the CSI block for stream 0 will be mapped at registers starting at `0xb200_0400`.